Baltimore Afro-American newspaper founded

 In the 1950s the newspaper joined forces with the NAACP in the latter's suit against the University of Maryland Law School for its segregationist admission policies.
 Their combined efforts eventually led to the U. S. Supreme Court's 1954 decision outlawing segregated public schools.
 The Afro-American has employed many notable Black journalists and intellectuals including Langston Hughes, William Worthy and J. Saunders Redding, and artist Romare Bearden began his career as a cartoonist there in 1936.

 Following Carl Murphy’s death in 1967, his daughter Frances L. Murphy II served as chairman and publisher.
 In 1974, John Murphy III, Carl's nephew, was appointed chairman and eventually became the publisher.
-Fourth generation members of the Murphy family, John J. Oliver, Jr. and Frances M. Draper, continue to manage the paper in recent years.
+Fourth generation members of the Murphy family, John J. Oliver, Jr. and Frances M. Draper, continue to manage the paper in recent years. in the 21st century the paper has circulation in two cities, Baltimore and Washington D.C.

 The Encyclopedia of African-American Heritage